User Role and Module Settings

 glossary_criteria.png

-Here Edit Access is given to the Domain "Securities" and its sub-domains and terms inside it.
-Here another filter is applied that only terms which are published could be edited.
+In this instance, Edit Access is granted to the "Securities" domain and its sub-domains, along with the terms inside it.
+An additional filter is applied, ensuring that only terms with the status "Published" can be edited.

 For Example, on the Admin Account, we have three terms that are not published: